 Stressful life events have the habit of interfering with the management of most long term conditions (diabetes mellitus, coronary heart disease etc) and pituitary conditions are no exception.
-When we are stressed we feel anxious and perhaps frightened, this is because we become aroused when the event we are experiencing activates the hypothalamus and the sympathetic nervous system.
+When we are stressed we feel anxious and perhaps frightened, when the event we are experiencing activates the hypothalamus and the sympathetic nervous system.
 The body then releases: